Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 Lab clerk sets the supplier's batch id to Product Items upon reception of the purchase order.
 Product Items can be searched per batch id.

-Lab manager can set a batch as deffective and list all analyses that involved a Product Item from a deffective batch.
+Lab manager can set a batch as defective and list all analyses that involved a Product Item from a defective batch.
 All the analysis results go into quarantine.
 Moreover, the defective Product Items are immediately cancelled and not offered in the look-ups.

 *Further development*: Disposal, empty and expired reagents are disposed of by SOP, kept in the system.